List of Upcoming Elections in India

 As India is a country consisting of 29 states, elections here are held annually in different states, after any state government completes its five-year tenure.

-In 2016, assembly elections were held in these states- Assam (BJP won), Kerala (UDF won), Puducherry (Congress won), Tamil Nadu (AIADMK won) and West Bengal (Trinamool Congress won).
+In 2016, assembly elections were held in these states- Assam (BJP won), Kerala (LDF won), Puducherry (Congress won), Tamil Nadu (AIADMK won) and West Bengal (Trinamool Congress won).

 In 2017, assembly elections were held in Uttar Pradesh (BJP won), Uttarakhand (BJP won), Goa (BJP won), Punjab (Congress won), Manipur (Congress won).